Understanding osteoarthritis medication

-Osteoarthritis happens when the cartilage between your joints wears down and becomes thin.
-Cartilage is the protective cushioning that stops your bones rubbing on each other.
-If the cartilage wears down, the bones rub on each other, causing you pain and limiting your movement.
+Osteoarthritis is the most common form of arthritis.
+It happens when the cartilage between the joints wears down and becomes thin.
+Cartilage is the protective cushioning that stops the bones rubbing on each other.
+If the cartilage wears down enough, the bones rub on each other, worsening your pain and limiting movement.

 Treatment usually depends on which joints are affected and the how bad the pain is.
 It can include diet, exercise, hot or cold packs, over-the-counter (OTC) and prescription medicines, physiotherapy, aids and devices, and surgery.

 Different types of medication can ease osteoarthritic pain.
 Some are tablets and capsules that you swallow.
 There are some you can rub on your skin.
 There are some that are injected into the joints.